-(b) When no request for restoration is received, the date the fair hearing action was initiated; but never more than one year from when the county agency is notified of, or discovers, the loss.
+(b) When no request for restoration is received, the date the fair hearing action was initiated; but never more than twelve months from when the county agency is notified of, or discovers, the loss.

 (5) Have been found to be eligible for a restoration of benefits that were discovered by the agency.
 The county agency shall automatically take the necessary action to restore the benefits.
 No action by the assistance group is necessary.
 Benefits shall not be restored when the benefits were lost more than twelve months prior to the month the loss was discovered by the county agency in the normal course of business, or were lost more than twelve months prior to the month the county agency was notified in writing or orally of a possible loss to a specific assistance group.